LucioDerin/ToySSVF/README.md

 - `.modules/JetGenerator`: Class that implements a simple jets Montecarlo generator;
 - `.modules/ssvf`: Class that implements the SSVF algorithm;
 - `./test.py`: test of the modules;
+- `./errorsHist.py`: test of SSVF on 100 jets and plot of the errors' histogram;
+- `./clustering.py`: KMeans clustering applied to a jet;
+- `./clusteringSSVFtest.py`: test of clustering based SSVF;
+- `./ssvfVSclustering.py`: SSVF vs C-SSVF errors and execution times comparison;
 - `./notes/notes.md`: notes on the implementation of SSVF and of the tracks linear algebra;
+- `./slides`: slides for this project;

 #### Result of the SSVF algorithm
 <center>
 <img src="./screenshots/jetEventCone2.jpg" alt="drawing" width="700"/>